 Zurich may not be the world’s foremost center in historically informed performances (HIP).
 Yet, HIP performances receive plenty of attention with our audiences:

 - For baroque and early classical repertoire, even the Tonhalle Orchestra (a child of the late-romantic period!) is inviting specialists such as Ton Koopman (*1944) or Giovanni Antonini (*1965).
 With the help of such lead figures, they have learned playing with lighter articulation, more direct & expressive dynamics, etc.

 The situation is very much different with the “Orchestra La Scintilla“, already given its origins (see above).
 Right from the beginning, it was designed to be an ensemble specifically and exclusively for the baroque and early classical periods.
-It’s a small, but exquisite group of musicians, not only using baroque wind instruments and period bows, but also gut strings.
+It’s a small, but exquisite group of musicians.
+It not only uses baroque wind instruments and period bows, but also gut strings.
 And the result absolutely justifies this effort!

-Out of Bach’s four orchestral suites, No.1 in C major BWV 1066, No.2 in b minor BWV 1067 (with flute), No.3 in D major BWV 1068, and No.4 in D major BWV 1069, the suites No.3 and No.4 are the most festive ones.
-No.3 asks for 3 trumpets, 2 oboes, timpani, strings and basso continuo, No.4 even asks for a third oboe and a bassoon.
+Bach wrote four orchestral suites, No.1 in C major BWV 1066, No.2 in B minor BWV 1067 (with flute), No.3 in D major BWV 1068, and No.4 in D major BWV 1069..
+Among these, No.3 and No.4 are the most festive ones.
+No.3 asks for 3 trumpets, 2 oboes, timpani, strings and basso continuo.
+No.4 even asks for a third oboe and a bassoon.
 In all suites, the first movement is an overture, after which a series of baroque dance movements follows.
 In the case of the Suite No.3, these movements are

 - Ouverture, 4/4

 - Gavotte I/II, 2/2